INDIA TEMPLES

 It’s easy to get discouraged about water in India and the Yamuna is typical.
 It’s hard to imagine, in a country that can compete in brain jobs with the United States, that can send science missions to the Moon and put six billionaires among the 50 richest people in the world, it’s hard to believe that it treats its great rivers this way.

-But Delhi was able to eliminate air that was turning into the toxic soup from pollution by legislating the conversion of all public buses, taxis, and auto-rickshaws to low-emission compressed-natural-gas fuel.
+But Delhi was able to eliminate air that was turning into a toxic soup from pollution by legislating the conversion of all public buses, taxis, and auto-rickshaws to low-emission compressed-natural-gas fuel.
 The air is still gray and smoky but much cleaner than without this measure.

 One in six people in India rely on water that is transported by foot.
 Poor Indians don’t have the power to demand improved water service.